-Who Can I Contact For More Information?
+Who Can I Contact for More Information?

-If you have any questions or would like any more information, please just ask your doctor, nurse or pharmacist or in an emergency, for advice contact the:
+If you have any questions or would like any more information, please just ask your doctor, nurse, or pharmacist.
+In an emergency call 111 for advice or attend nearest Accident and Emergency Service